dustinpfister/blog_posts/_posts/nodejs-csv-to-json.md

 layout: post
 categories: node.js
 id: 152
-updated: 2021-03-17 13:30:55
+updated: 2021-03-17 13:35:05
-version: 1.3
+version: 1.4
 ---

 I thought about maybe making some projects where I work with some data from my google analytics statistics.
 Grabbing the data is simple enough, but there is no option to download the data in \*.json format, but there is an option for \*.csv.
 So all I need is some kind of tool to help me convert data in a \*.csv to \*.json.
-I prefer to do just about everything with [node.js](https://nodejs.org/en), and as such I was able to come across something called [csvtojson](https://www.npmjs.com/package/csvtojson) which is one user space solutuon for converting a csv file to json.
+I prefer to do just about everything with [node.js](https://nodejs.org/en), and as such I was able to come across something called [csvtojson](https://www.npmjs.com/package/csvtojson) which is one user space solution for converting a csv file to json.

+Of course it would also be nice to have some easy to use solution for going in the other direction also, that is converting JSON to csv.
+As much as I like json it does have its draw backs compared to some other options such as with yaml that supports comments when makes it a better option for config files.
+However when it comes to the nature of this post it is nice to create csv files rather than json files for some things because that is a good standard to allow for data to be opened up in spread sheet programs.

 <!-- more -->